General Parking Lot Frequently Asked Questions

 The new lot has excellent lighting and there are two emergency call boxes installed in the area.

 We recommend that you continue to take the same precautions that you would use in any parking lot at Olympic College.
 To protect your car and property, you should lock your vehicle and secure any valuables out of site.
 Walk to and from your car with others whenever possible, and be aware of activities around you.
-You can also call Safety and Security at 475-7800, 24 hours a day if you need a safety escort to or from your vehicle.
+You can also call Campus Safety at 475-7800, 24 hours a day if you need a safety escort to or from your vehicle.